Rewards+ icon Get £5 to spend with up to 80 brands when you use Confused.com**

 This approach can also allow you to take advantage of special offers or discounts.
 Yay!

 But this depends on the holiday provider you're booking with.
-So, It could be worth shopping around to see what savings are on offer.
+So, it could be worth shopping around to see what savings are on offer.